Bracketing in Photography

 - Artistic Expression: Bracketing allows for creative control over the final image.
 It provides options for different moods and styles, from dramatic and moody to bright and airy.

-Types of Bracketing
+Types of Bracketing in photography

 Exposure Bracketing